 The University of Surrey, who has the legal responsibility for managing the personal data in this study, will act as the 'Data Controller' for this study.
-The research team will process your personal data on behalf of the controller and are responsible for looking after your information and using it properly.
+The research team will process your child's personal data on behalf of the controller and are responsible for looking after personal information and using it properly.

-What will happen to my personal data?
+What will happen to my child's personal data?

 As a publicly funded organisation, we have to ensure that when we use identifiable personal information from people who have agreed to take part in research, that this data is processed fairly and lawfully.
 The University of Surrey processes personal data for the purposes of carrying out research in the public interest and special category data is processed on an additional condition necessary for research purposes.
-This means that when you agree to take part in this research study, we will use and look after your data in the ways needed to achieve the outcomes of the study.
+This means that when you agree for your child to take part in this research study, we will use and look after the data in the ways needed to achieve the outcomes of the study.